Skip to content

 Unregulated tuition fees (where the UK government has not set a maximum fee to be charged) are generally charged annually and may increase each year you are on the programme.
 Any annual increase will be limited to a maximum of 5% of the previous year's fee.
 Regulated tuition fees (where the UK government has set a maximum fee to be charged) may also be subject to an annual increase.
 Any annual increase will be in line with the increase determined by the UK government.

-You will be notified of any increases in tuition fees at re-enrolment onto the programme.
+You will be notified of any increases in tuition fees at re-enrolment on the programme.

-Further information on tuition fees and payment options are contained in our Fees Policy.
+Further information on tuition fees and payment options is contained in our Fees Policy.

 3) Student ID Cards